 Sun and Moon have Decidueye, Whimsicott, Parasect, Exeggutor, Roserade, and Dhelmise.
 USUM additionally contains Cradily, Mow Rotom, and Tropius.

 So pretty fantastic overall but if given the choice I would choose XY as you have a lot of beautiful Pokémon working together.
 Your starter Chesnaught gives you a strong fighter and can learn Rock Slide to handle Bug Pokémon.
 Mega Venusaur’s Thick Fat ability neutralizes Fire and Ice weaknesses so if you don’t want Ludicolo and want say Jumpluff then your fine.
 Even then Ludicolo can learn Ice Beam which is rare among Grass types (and of course Surf takes care of your Fire Pokémon).
 Exeggutor and Trevenant learn some unique moves like Psychic and Shadow Moves which further aid your run.
-Finally, Ferrothorn rounds off our team by being the team’s wall and shutting down the like of Ice, Flying, and Poison types.
+Finally, Ferrothorn rounds off our team by being its wall and shutting down the like of Ice, Flying, and Poison types.
 If you’re really worried about Flying Pokémon then get a Mow Rotom and zap them down.
-These Pokémon (and more) are spread nicely throughout the game so you can add to your team with decent progression.
+These Pokémon (and more) are spread nicely throughout the game you have decent progression of your team.

 The worst game in the franchise for a Grass type run is probably Pokémon Yellow, Bulbasaur is not a starter and you can get him only right before the second gym (at least in Pokémon Let’s Go you can get a Bulbasaur in Viridian Forest which is leagues better).
 Even then the Kanto games are not the best as your dealing with a less-than-full team with half of your team being Grass/Poison which is pretty bad considering Psychics reign supreme in those games.